Regina Calcaterra: Government and public policy work

 Calcaterra served as chief deputy to the Suffolk County executive.
 During her tenure, she managed the county’s fiscal crisis and oversaw the county’s day-to-day operations, including its response to and recovery from Hurricane Sandy.

 In November 2012, Governor Andrew Cuomo appointed Calcaterra executive director of the newly convened Moreland Commission on Utility Storm Preparation and Response.
 The commission, authorized by the Moreland Act of the early 20th century, was constituted to investigate emergency management and preparedness following Hurricane Irene and Hurricane Sandy.
 The commission released two published reports, an interim report in January 2013 and a final report in June 2013.
 Both reports include the results of the commission's findings and policy recommendations, many of which were implemented to strengthen utility storm preparedness and response throughout the state.

 From 2013 to 2014 Calcaterra was executive director of the Commission to Investigate Public Corruption.
 The commission was disbanded by the governor in March 2014, after the state legislature passed some of the Commissions recommendations in the annual budget.
 In August 2014, Governor Cuomo appointed Calcaterra deputy general counsel to the New York State Insurance Fund.

 Calcaterra is a frequent commentator on policy and politics, appearing on CNBC, Newsday, and other media outlets.

 Publications

 Calcaterra’s New York Times best seller Etched in Sand tells how she and her siblings survived an abusive childhood, the foster-care system, and intermittent homelessness.
-It has been featured on a CBS Sunday Morning "Science of Survival" segment, Inside Edition, the New York Post, People magazine, and Newsday.

 She is the coauthor of Girl Unbroken: A Sister's Harrowing Journey from the Streets of Long Island to Farms of Idaho.